 By this definition, alcohol is a drug.
 So too are prescription medications, aspirin, cold remedies, caffeine and even cough syrup!

 Granted, most illegal drugs have the potential to be far more harmful than over-the-counter pain medication.
 However, all drugs create a chemical reaction when taken into the body that temporarily alters the way your body works.
 For that reason, all drugs can be dangerous and have the potential to impair your driving ability.

-Many drugs have therapeutic benefits which can improve quality of life for a person suffering with pain, illness or chronic disease.
+Many drugs have therapeutic benefits that can improve the quality of life for a person suffering from pain, illness or chronic disease.
 These medicinal drugs need not be avoided if your doctor or another medical professional believes you should take them.
 However, they must still be treated with caution and respect, as taking too much of any drug can be deadly.
 Never take any prescription medication that was not specifically prescribed to you and when taking medication, you must always stick to the stated dose on the packet.
 All drugs have three, unique dose thresholds:

 A minimum dosage.